The Costco Rotisserie Chicken Lawsuit: What Aren’t They Telling You?

 Costco Is a Big, Easy Target — But Where’s the Actual Victim?

-Here’s the detail that jumped out at me — conspicuously absent from most of the media coverage: nowhere in the lawsuit, and nowhere in any reporting on it, is there any mention of Lisa Taylor personally getting sick.
+Here’s the detail that jumped out at me — notably absent from most of the media coverage: nowhere in the lawsuit, and nowhere in any reporting on it, is there any mention of Lisa Taylor personally getting sick.
 No illness.
 No doctor’s visit.
 No medical bills.
 No hospitalization.
 Her stated “damages” are simply that she believes she overpaid for chicken because Costco didn’t warn her about contamination risks at its Nebraska plant.

 That’s a meaningful distinction.
 Erin Brockovich’s clients had cancer.
 They had dead family members.
 They had a paper trail of documented, real-world harm tied to a specific corporate decision.
 This lawsuit has a Missouri woman who bought chicken regularly and felt fine.
 That’s not a personal criticism of Lisa Taylor — she may have been approached by attorneys specifically looking for a named plaintiff.
 But it should make you think about who is actually driving this case.